Sandra Halling, The Data Mavens founder and principal consultant.

 • The pre-existing agreements

-(both spoken and implicit, plus your assumptions around acuracy)
+(both spoken and implicit, plus your assumptions around accuracy)

 • The shared context and the gaps